De Sitter Special Relativity as a Possible Reason for Conformal Symmetry and Confinement in QCD: Behind the curtains of confinement. Charge neutrality on the hyper-spherical geodesics and a conformal color-dipole confining potential

-The main point of the present section is to explore consequences of the fact that no single charge can be consistently defined on the sphere \cite{LandLif}.
-Indeed, the lines pouring out of a charge located at a particular point on this space intersect at the antipodal point, creating there a fictitious opposite charge (see Fig.~3), a reason for which the sphere is necessarily and inevitably charge neutral.
-In order to satisfy the Gauss theorem \cite{PouriaPedram}, that predicts a $\sec^2\chi$ functional form for the electric field for $\chi\in [-\pi/2,+\pi/2]$, and for the sake of guaranteeing validity of the superposition principle on $S^3$, the gradient of the sum of the pod- and anti-pod single charge potentials has to be proportional to $\sec^2\chi$.
+The main point of the present section is to explore consequences of the fact that no single charge can be consistently defined on spheres \cite{LandLif}.
+Indeed, the lines pouring out of a charge located at a particular point on this space intersect at the antipodal point, creating there a fictitious opposite charge (see Fig.~3).
+In order to satisfy the Gauss theorem and the principle of superposition on $S^3$, fictitious charges have to be avoided and replaced by real charges, thus creating necessarily and inevitably the charge neutrality of the sphere.
+In order to see this, we recall that the Gauss theorem predicts a $\sec^2\chi$ functional form \cite{PouriaPedram} for the electric field for $\chi\in [-\pi/2,+\pi/2]$.
+On the other side, the superposition principle on $S^3$ predicts same field to be the gradient of the sum of the pod- and anti-pod single charge potentials.
+In the following we shall show that the $E$ field of a ``charge-dipole'' (for the time being without specification of the nature of the charge) predicted by the superposition principle on $S^3$ coincides with the corresponding predictions of the Gauss theorem.
+In this way we shall prove that a consistent ``charge-static'' on the hyper-sphere is guaranteed by its charge neutrality.

-The challenge, therefore, is to build up ``charge-statics'' on $S^3$ consistent with both the Gauss theorem, and the superposition principle.
-For the time being the nature of the charge will be left unspecified.
-For this purpose, one needs to know the Laplacian on the complete space-time $R^1\otimes S^3$ and then to consider it at constant times.
-This can be done within the framework of the so called Radial Quantization Technique which prescribes to first Wick-rotate via the complexification, $ct\to ict$, the Minkowski space time of $(1+3)$ dimensions to 4 Euclidean dimensions, switch to spherical coordinates, and introduce ``time'' via the logarithm of the $S^3$ radius \cite{Fubini}.
+{}For this purpose, one needs to know the Laplacian on the complete space-time $R^1\otimes S^3$, with $R^1$ standing for the time line, and then to consider it at constant times.
+This can be done within the framework of the so called Radial Quantization Technique which prescribes to first Wick-rotate via the complexification, $ct\to ict$, the Minkowski space time of $(1+3)$ dimensions to four Euclidean dimensions, switch to global hyper-spherical coordinates, and introduce ``time'' via the logarithm of the $S^3$ radius \cite{Fubini}.
 In so doing one finds the following Laplacian,

 The $\tau$ parameter is known as ``conformal time''.
-To build up charge-statics, one has to set $\tau$=const and to calculate the Green function to the remaining piece, which is the so called conformal Laplacian, $\Delta^1_{S^3}(\chi,\theta,\varphi)$, on $S^3$, and is read off from (\ref{Conf_Lplc}) as,
+To build up charge-statics, one has to set $\tau$=const and to calculate the Green function to the remaining piece, the so called conformal Laplacian, $\Delta^1_{S^3}(\chi,\theta,\varphi)$, on $S^3$, read off from (\ref{Conf_Lplc}) as